Jenny & the Eddies: Plot

 When Jimmy gets sick in the elven kingdom after playing near the forest, the elven children share stories about when they were attacked by the forest monsters.
 Jenny asks her grandfather about the forest monsters and he says they had always been around, but wonders why 'each monster only visits a child once in a lifetime'.
 Jenny reads a book left out by her grandpa that tells of a legend about a beast in the forest that can protect elves from the monsters and she goes in search of it.
-While in the forest, she gets saved from the monsters by a friendly 'dog-like' creature that she takes home and names, Eddie.
+While in the forest, she gets saved from the monsters by a friendly 'dog-like' creature that she takes home and names Eddie.
 It becomes known that there are more Eddies in the forest and soon most of the elves in the kingdom have one, and are all well and happy.
-But later some of the elves begin sharing stories about the Eddies, saying they are causing problems and there is a move to stop giving them to the children.
+However, some of the elves begin sharing stories about the Eddies, saying they are causing problems and there is a move to stop giving them to the children.
 In particular, Jeremy tells lies about the Eddies and even says they make the children whistle – something the kingdom has previously complained about.
 Jeremy tries to trick the community into believing that if the Eddies are split into three, the forest monsters will be scared of them and the kingdom will be safe.
-When the children in the kingdom start making beautiful music, the elves realise that they were so infatuated with blaming the Eddies for causing the whistling, that they didn't put their energies into helping the children control it.
+When the children in the kingdom start making beautiful music, the elves realise that they were so infatuated with blaming the Eddies for causing the whistling, that they did not put their energies into helping the children control it.
 The whistling was something that the elves would all do together to drown out the whisper monsters and ignore their lies so that eventually, they would go away.
 When enough elves believe this, happiness returns to the kingdom.